MuzammilMushtaque/Interaction-of-Python-with-InfluxDB/README.md

    - Open a web browser and go to the link "http://localhost:8086/orgs/9a9591bb6a51fbc5/data-explorer?fluxScriptEditor" to access the InfluxDB Data Explorer.
 Here, you can visualize real-time weather data.

 4. **Python Application:**
-   - Develop a Python application that generates random weather data for Heidelberg.
+   - Develop a Python application that generates target heart rate data for human being.
 This application interacts with InfluxDB to store the simulated data.

 5. **Visualization in Python:**
    - Extract and display the filtered dataset in Python using the InfluxDB Python client.